 Actually, there are several types of kinetic energies.
 We can distinguish:

-Translational kinetic energy - the best-known type.
-It's related to the motion of an object in a particular direction and the distance covered in a given time.
-This is the kind of energy which you can estimate with this kinetic energy calculator,
+Translational kinetic energy - the most well-known type.
+It's related to the motion of an object traveling in a particular direction and the distance it covers in a given time.
+This is the kind of energy which you can estimate with this kinetic energy calculator.

-Vibrational kinetic energy - can be visualized when the particle moves back and forth around some equilibrium point, approximated as harmonic motion.
+Vibrational kinetic energy - can be visualized as when a particle moves back and forth around some equilibrium point, approximated by harmonic motion.
 Depending on the structure it can be shown as stretching, twisting, or bending.

 The relation between dynamic pressure and kinetic energy